Covid: Important Customer Information

 When your performance has ended, we kindly ask that you collect your rubbish and dispose of it in one of our many bins provided.

 When exiting the building, please make your way promptly away from the building to your mode of transport or next destination.
-This will allow us to maintain social distancing for the customers leaving behind you.
-Please ensure when leaving the building that you maintain a safe distance from other customers at all times.

 No Visitors to Stage Door